leiyouxy/3DStemModel/README.md

 [Download from github](https://github.com/leiyouxy/3DStemModel/archive/master.zip)

-Please Run Bin\TreePclQtGui.exe to enjoy it.
+Please run Bin\TreePclQtGui.exe to enjoy it.
 High performance graphics card provides a smooth visual experience.

 Please watch 3DStemModelConstructionWithCaption.mp4 to see the operation video or see the Help.docx to enjoy it.